 Of course, having you at home would have initially been a joyous gift for many dogs who have to otherwise fight for our time and attention; but our dogs would have also hoped that it would have just been about funplaytime, long walks and relaxing naps.
 Not a situation where outdoor walks have abruptly stopped, or why their friends have stopped coming over to say hello or why you are tense and anxious.

 Over the coming weeks, you are likely to see behaviour problems crop up – whether it is anxiety, a spurt in aggression or a regression in toilet training.
 It could be your dog just behaving like he has forgotten his training or sitting quietly in a corner all day or a dog that is grumpy or moody.
 You may see tantrums, attention seeking behaviour or even your dog withdrawing into a shell as he tries to make sense of the situation.
 This is normal and expected under such circumstances.

 What our dogs need right now is to feel loved and be comforted; to know that everything will be ok again one day.
-And that might mean breaking your old schedule and creating a new one.
 It is ok if your dog doesn’t get his one hour walk or his mandatory half hour training session.

 Instead, why not use this time to play silly, meaningless fun games with them, bake cookies for them, put on music and dance, take naps with your dog on your lap and sit for hours side by side watching the birds fly outside.

 Do what makes you and your dog happy.
 Let go of your old schedule and embrace a newer, happier and more relaxed one.

 Don’t worry about their training regressing or how you will deal with issues that crop up.
 When life returns to normal, we will all be able to pick up the pieces again.